What do we mean by employee recognition, and why does it matter?

 Characteristics of effective recognition

 Recognition should also be frequent, visible, tied to organizational values, and inclusive.
-Frequent recognition encourages employees by providing them with regular and ongoing appreciation and acknowledgement; visible recognition provides positive reinforcement for both the employee being recognized and the others around them; values-based recognition encourages teamwork towards common goals; and inclusive recognition lets employees know that their contributions and opinions are noticed.
+Frequent recognition encourages positive employee behavior by providing regular and ongoing appreciation and acknowledgement; visible recognition provides positive reinforcement for both the employee being recognized and the others around them; values-based recognition encourages teamwork towards common goals; and inclusive recognition lets employees know that their contributions and opinions are noticed.

 Want to know more about these characteristics?
-Read our recognition guide here.
+Check out our Recognition Guide.